 - Low-Income Home Energy Assistance Program (LIHEAP)

-- Enrollment in an organized community-based program providing access to medical care that assesses and documents limited low-income financial status as a criterion for membership.
+- Organized community-based program providing access to medical care that assesses and documents limited low-income financial status as a criterion for membership.

 - Receipt of grant assistance for medical services.

 Our HealthFirst loan program offers patients interest-free installment plans for up to 12 months.
-For plans lasting longer than 12 months, HealthFirst Financial has below market interest-rate programs.
-To learn about this program or set up an installment payment plan, call the Patient Financial Services Department at 800-424-4840.
+For plans lasting longer than 12 months, HealthFirst Financial has below-market interest rate programs.
+To learn about this program or set up an installment payment plan, contact our Patient Financial Services Department at 800-424-4840.

-Charity care discounts may be denied if patients are eligible for other funding sources, such as a Health Insurance Exchange plan or Medicaid eligibility, and refuse or are unwilling to apply for these sources.
+Charity care discounts may be denied if patients are eligible for other funding sources, such as an insurance plan through the Affordable Care Act’s Health Insurance Marketplace or Medicaid coverage, and refuse or are unwilling to apply for these sources.

 You may read the full policy here: